 The next step is to string the side that had multiple loops through the solitary loop on the other end of the strap.
 Then you simply hook the carabineers onto one of the loops that has been strung through the hole (see the video for an example).

 Breaking it down is just as simple, you literally do the opposite of what you did to set it up.
 Unhook the carabineers, and stuff the hammock back into the compression sack.

 Some may be worried about how much something like this would cost.
-While it’s true that many designs can cost a lot of money, this one in particular stand out amongst the group.
-While it’s much more basic then others, you really can’t beat the price.
+While it’s true that many designs can cost a lot of money, this one, in particular, stands out amongst the group.
+While it’s much more basic than others, you really can’t beat the price.
 It’s currently being advertised for a decent price here.
 That’s a tough one to wag a finger at disapprovingly.

-This hammock is an absolute must have for anyone who enjoys camping.
-Whether your a weekend warrior or a Music Festival Junkie, this hammock is the exact solution to the problem that you didn’t even know you had.
+This hammock is an absolute must-have for anyone who enjoys camping.
+Whether you are a weekend warrior or a Music Festival Junkie, this hammock is the exact solution to the problem that you didn’t even know you had.
 Use it just once, and you’ll immediately realize just how wonderful this design is.